 We will keep on our boring plan of buying more index funds no matter how the market moves.
 Let’s see where we land at the end of 2022.
 Will we crest over the $2 million mark?
 Maybe Mr. Market will give us a holiday boost.

 If you ever want to say hello, I have an email account just for E.T.F. : [email protected]

 Set up your own portfolio tracking spreadsheet with the template available below.
 When you add the Stock Connector add-in to Excel, the sheet will update automatically based on your ticker symbols.

-You enter the number of shares you own (I use Personal Capital to display the information from my various accounts), and the sheet will update the value of each of your holdings daily (or more often, if you wish) based on the current price of the assets you own.
+You enter the number of shares you own (I use Empower to display the information from my various accounts), and the sheet will update the value of each of your holdings daily (or more often, if you wish) based on the current price of the assets you own.

 Follow Ether to FI’s progress to FI in his previous posts:

 - Post 1: Introducing Ether to FI: A New Attending Striving for Financial Independence.
 Net worth $80,283

 - Post 2: Ether to FI: Obeying WCI’s Ten Commandments & Net Worth Update.
 Net worth $145,194

 - Post 3: Ether to FI: Home Days & Net Worth Update Net worth $176,674